 Daniel G. Krutka, Ph.D. is Associate Professor of Social Studies Education in the Department of Teacher Education and Administration.
 A former high school social studies teacher in Oklahoma City, his research interests concerns intersections of technology, education, and democracy.
 Dr. Krutka has authored over 50 peer-reviewed articles and book chapters.
 He was awarded the 2016 Early Career Award by the Technology as an Agent of Change in Teaching and Learning special interest group (SIG) of the American Educational Research Association (AERA) and the 2017 Outstanding Research Paper Award from the International Society for Technology in Education (ISTE).
 He is past chair of the Social Studies Research SIG of AERA and a past board member for the College and University Faculty Assembly (CUFA) of the National Council for the Social Studies (NCSS).
-He also hosts the Visions of Education podcast that focuses on social justice, social media, and social studies.
+He also hosts the Visions of Education podcast (VisionsOfEd.com) and founded the Civics of Technology project (CivicsOfTechnology.org).
 He earned his doctorate from the University of Oklahoma.

 Matthew Lemberger-Truelove is a Professor of Counseling and Higher Education at the University of North Texas.
 Dr. Lemberger-Truelove is the Editor of the Journal of Counseling and Development and the past Editor of the Journal of Humanistic Counseling.
 Also, he served as President of the Association for Humanistic Counseling and as the Senior Associate Editor for the Journal of Child and Adolescent Counseling.
 Dr. Lemberger-Truelove’s scholarship includes empirical and theoretical writing.
 His empirical work pertains to counseling practice with children and adolescents, especially in economically challenged K12 schools.
 His theoretical writings cover a number of areas such as the development of a unique school counseling theory, social justice philosophy, research design, and humanistic counseling.
 His empirical and theoretical work adhere to the basic supposition that counseling is optimal when counselors help cultivate various internal capacities of clients while simultaneously improving the social opportunities that affect their lives.

-Dan Li is an Assistant Professor of Counseling at the University of North Texas.
-She received her Ph.D. in Rehabilitation and Counselor Education and a minor in Applied Statistics from the University of Iowa in 2018.
-Before she joined UNT, Li worked as an Assistant Professor of Counselor Education at State University of New York at New Paltz.
-Li is a National Certified Counselor and a Licensed School Counselor in North Carolina.
+Dan Li is an assistant professor of counseling at the University of North Texas.
+She received her Ph.D. in Counselor Education and Supervision (and a Minor in Applied Statistics) from the University of Iowa in 2018.
+She received her master’s in Professional School Counseling from Appalachian State University in 2014.
+Li is a National Certified Counselor and a Licensed School Counselor (K-12) in North Carolina.

-As a student-centered educator, Li is dedicated to building an inclusive, multiculturally sensitive, interactional, and thought-provoking learning environment.
-She assists students in tapping into their potential for selected areas of interest.
-Her teaching interests mainly lie in counseling research methodology, counseling theories, and school counseling.
-Li actively provides service to the counseling profession.
-She serves on the Editorial Review Board for the Journal of Counseling and Development (JCD), the flagship journal for the American Counseling Association (ACA), and the Journal of International Students (JIS).
-She was also a regional facilitator (2017-2020) for the International Students and Faculty Interest Network (ISFIN) at ACES.
+As a student-centered educator, Li is dedicated to building a culturally sensitive, inclusive, interactional, and thought-provoking learning environment.
+At the doctoral level, she teaches Quantitative Research in Counseling; at the master’s level, she teaches School Counseling, Counseling Theories, and Career Counseling.
+Li also actively provides service to the counseling profession.
+She serves on the editorial review board for the Journal of Counseling and Development (the flagship journal for the American Counseling Association), the ACES Teaching Practice Briefs, and the Journal of International Students.

 Christopher Long is an Assistant Professor of K-12 Science Education at the University of North Texas.